-Health Care Reform Compliance for Employers: Hidden Perils of the Shared Responsibility RequirementsAdded by Hawley Troxell in Articles & Publications, Employment Law, Health Law on June 24, 2013
+Health Care Reform Compliance for Employers: Hidden Perils of the Shared Responsibility RequirementsAdded by Hawley Troxell in Articles & Blogs, Employment Law, Health Law on June 24, 2013

 On January 1, 2014, the most significant provisions of the Patient Protection and Affordable Care Act1, as amended by the Health Care and Education Reconciliation Act2, (Health Care Reform) become effective.
 As this deadline fast approaches, federal regulators, states, insurance companies, health care providers, and many other interested parties scramble to prepare for and implement the sweeping changes to the insurance and health care industries included in Health Care Reform.
 Among these changes are significant new requirements for employers.